MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault.md

 The following steps will show the necessary modifications to the Spring Boot application `KeyvaultApplication`.

 Just as Key Vault allows externalizing secrets from application code, Spring configuration allows externalizing configuration from code.
 The simplest form of Spring configuration is the *application.properties* file.
 In a Maven project, this file is located at *src/main/resources/application.properties*.
-Spring Initializer helpfully includes a zero length file at this location.
+Spring Initializr helpfully includes a zero length file at this location.

 Follow these steps to add the necessary configuration to this file.